Have you decided to try breastfeeding, at least part of the time? Some items can make the process easier, more convenient, and more comfortable.

 Replace pads often when you leak breast milk.

-"You need to change wet pads to avoid moisture getting trapped between the pad and nipple, which could lead to skin irritation or skin infections," Witt says.
+"You need to change wet pads to avoid moisture getting trapped between the pad and nipple, which could lead to skin irritation or skin infections," says pediatrician Ann M. Witt, MD.
+She's the coordinator of Breastfeeding Medicine of Northeast Ohio.

 3. Nursing Bras